Reducing Training Time in Cross-Silo Federated Learning using Multigraph Topology: Literature Review

 \textbf{Decentralized Federated Learning}.
 Decentralized (or peer-to-peer) federated learning allows each silo data to interact with its neighbors directly without a central node~\cite{he2019central}.
-Due to its nature, decentralized federated learning does not have the communication congestion at the central node, however, optimizing a fully peer-to-peer network is a challenging task~\cite{nedic2014distributed,lian2017can,he2018cola,lian2018asynchronous,wang2019matcha,marfoq2020throughput,marfoq2021federated,li2021decentralized}.
+Due to its nature, decentralized federated learning does not have communication congestion at the central node, however, optimizing a fully peer-to-peer network is a challenging task~\cite{nedic2014distributed,lian2017can,he2018cola,lian2018asynchronous,wang2019matcha,marfoq2020throughput,marfoq2021federated,li2021decentralized}.
 Noticeably, the decentralized periodic averaging stochastic gradient descent~\cite{wang2018cooperative} is proved to converge at a comparable rate to the centralized algorithm while allowing large-scale model training~\cite{wu2017decentralized,shen2018towards,odeyomi2021differentially}.
-Recently, systematic analysis of the decentralized federated learning has been explored in~\cite{li2018pipe,ghosh2020efficient,koloskova2020unified}.
+Besides, systematic analysis of the decentralized federated learning has been explored by~\cite{li2018pipe,ghosh2020efficient,koloskova2020unified}.
+Recently, Jeong \etal~\cite{jeong2023personalized} leverage knowledge distillation mechanism to ensure the collaboration between silos in the decentralized federated scenario while preserving the privacy between neighbor nodes.